A popular way to classify resistance training exercises is based on their impact and what area of the body they train.

 1. It Takes Longer to Provide the Same Stimulus

-As discussed in an earlier point, compound movements are time-efficient because you get to train multiple muscle groups simultaneously.
+As discussed earlier, compound movements are time-efficient because you get to train multiple muscle groups simultaneously.

 In contrast, isolation exercises aren’t time-efficient because you’re limited to one muscle per movement.
 So, if you want to train four muscle groups, you must do at least four exercises, which takes time.